-- (b) After due consideration thereof, such rolls shall, on or before the first Monday in April, or such other date as may be subsequently required by law, be fully and finally confirmed by the Board of Review, and shall remain as the basis, according to property valuation, of all taxes to be levied and collected in the City until another assessment shall have been made and confirmed as provided for in this division.
-In the event that any date set forth in this division falls on a Sunday or legal holiday, such time shall be extended to the next succeeding business day. - (c) The secretary shall keep a permanent record of the proceedings of the Board of Review and all resolutions and decisions of the Board.
-The record shall be filed with the City Clerk following the final meeting of the Board specified in Subsection (b) of this section. - (d) The Board of Review assessed value determinations must be the basis for the City of Detroit's
+(b) After due consideration thereof, such rolls shall, on or before the first Monday in April, or such other date as may be subsequently required by law, be fully and finally confirmed by the Board of Review, and shall remain as the basis, according to property valuation, of all taxes to be levied and collected in the City until another assessment shall have been made and confirmed as provided for in this division.
+In the event that any date set forth in this division falls on a Sunday or legal holiday, such time shall be extended to the next succeeding business day.

+(c) The secretary shall keep a permanent record of the proceedings of the Board of Review and all resolutions and decisions of the Board.
+The record shall be filed with the City Clerk following the final meeting of the Board specified in Subsection (b) of this section.

-Assessment Division when calculating that property's assessed value in the subsequent year.
-For example, if the Board of Review reduces a property's assessed value because of its condition, the Assessment Division must apply an appropriate obsolescence factor to account for the Board of Review's determination.
+(d) The Board of Review findings of fact and reason for determination must be accounted for by the City of Detroit's Assessment Division when calculating that property's assessed value in the subsequent year.
+For example, if the Board of Review reduces a property's assessed value because of its condition, the Assessment Division must apply an appropriate obsolescence factor to account for that Board of Review finding of fact.